department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2022-10-Login.gov-Adoption-Discovery-Research/README.md

 * Understand how setting up and maintaining shared access might work for Veterans and non-Veterans.

 ## Recruitment
-We worked with Perigean and were able to recruit 10 Veterans for scheduled interviews.
+We worked with Perigean to recruit 10 Veterans for interviews.
 We also used intercept testing to interview a further 27 Veterans, before or after a healthcare or eligibility appointment.

 ## Date
 This research took place from October to December 2022.